IHE/ITI.MHD/input/pagecontent/transaction-67.md

 ##### Message Semantics

 Based on the query results, the Document Responder will either return an error or success.
-Guidance on handling Access Denied related to use of 200, 403 and 404 can be found in ITI TF-2x: Appendix Z.7.
+Guidance on handling Access Denied related to use of 200, 403 and 404 can be found in [ITI TF-2x: Appendix Z.7](appendix_z.html#FHIRsecurity).

 When the Document Responder needs to report an error, it shall use HTTP error response codes and should include a FHIR OperationOutcome with more details on the failure.
 See FHIR http://hl7.org/fhir/R4/http.html and http://hl7.org/fhir/R4/operationoutcome.html.

 If the Find Document References message is processed successfully, whether or not any DocumentReference Resources are found, the HTTP status code shall be 200.
 The Find Document References Response message shall be a Bundle Resource containing zero or more DocumentReference Resources.
 If the Document Responder is sending warnings, the Bundle Resource shall also contain an OperationOutcome Resource that contains those warnings.

-The response shall adhere to the FHIR Bundle constraints specified in ITI TF-2x: Appendix Z.1.
+The response shall adhere to the FHIR Bundle constraints specified in [ITI TF-2x: Appendix Z.1](appendix_z.html).

 ###### DocumentReference Resource Contents

 The DocumentReference Resources returned shall be compliant with the FHIR specification http://hl7.org/fhir/R4/documentreference.html

-The DocumentReference Resources returned will be compliant with ITI TF-3: 4.5.1.1 for the IHE restrictions on DocumentReference Resource and for a mapping from IHE Document Sharing profiles (e.g., XDS) to FHIR.
+The DocumentReference Resources returned will be compliant with the [MHD metadata](metadata_maps.html) for the IHE restrictions on DocumentReference Resource and for a mapping from IHE Document Sharing profiles (e.g., XDS) to FHIR.
 Document Consumers should be robust to receiving DocumentReference Resources that are not IHE compliant.

 ###### Resource Bundling

-Resource Bundling shall comply with the guidelines in ITI TF-2x: Appendix Z.1.
+Resource Bundling shall comply with the guidelines in [ITI TF-2x: Appendix Z.1](appendix_z.html).

 **Document location**

-The Document Responder shall place into the DocumentReference.content.attachment.url element a full URL that can be used by the Document Consumer to retrieve the document using the Retrieve Document [ITI-68] transaction.
+The Document Responder shall place into the DocumentReference.content.attachment.url element a full URL that can be used by the Document Consumer to retrieve the document using the Retrieve Document [ITI-68](transaction-68) transaction.
 IHE does not specify the format of the URL.
-There are many ways to encode this URL that allow for easy processing on a Retrieve Document transaction.
+There are many ways to encode this URL that allow for easy processing on a [Retrieve Document](transaction-68) transaction.
 Some examples are to encode homeCommunityId, repositoryUniqueId, uniqueId, and patientId into the URL.
 This could be done in many ways including using character separators or directory separators.
 In this way, the Document Responder can support many communities, and/or many repositories.

+An informative StructureDefinition is outlined for [MHD Find Document References Comprehensive Response Message](StructureDefinition-IHE.MHD.FindDocumentReferencesComprehensiveResponseMessage.html), with an [example](StructureDefinition-IHE.MHD.FindDocumentReferencesComprehensiveResponseMessage-examples.html).

 ##### Expected Actions

 If the Document Responder returns an HTTP redirect response (HTTP status codes 301, 302, 303, or 307), the Document Consumer shall follow the redirect, but may stop processing if it detects a loop.
 See RFC7231 Section 6.4 Redirection 3xx.

 The Document Consumer shall process the results according to application-defined rules.
-The Document Consumer should be robust as the response may contain DocumentReference Resources that match the query parameters but are not compliant with the DocumentReference constraints defined in ITI TF-3: 4.5.
+The Document Consumer should be robust as the response may contain DocumentReference Resources that match the query parameters but are not compliant with the DocumentReference constraints defined here.

 #### CapabilityStatement Resource